 “I work with him.
 You’ve got his cheeks.”

-“And I’m guessing he taught you how to make signs,” she said, glancing at the bloomers on the limboing Mayor Mom cartoon.
-I coughed and turned the sign to change it to the tamer picture.
+“And I’m guessing he taught you how to make signs,” she said, glancing at the bloomers on the limboing old bag.
+I coughed and turned it to the tamer picture.
 The fake cough turned into a real one.
 I never got what Marcy’s dad was talking about; the dust seemed pretty bad to me.
-It did eat up my grandfather’s insides.
+It ate up my grandfather’s insides.
 Then when grandma had him cremated I couldn’t stop thinking how he would’ve hated becoming dust.
 We should’ve mixed him with cement and cast a statue.

 “I still don’t get how they work,” I said.
 I of course knew, it was all anybody had been talking about for weeks, but I just had to hear her explain it to me.
 She leaned her head even more to see through the open doors to where they were setting it up.
-Her head touched my shoulder.
+She touched my shoulder for balance.
 Only later did I realize that it felt like getting hit with that first ray of light after breaking through the smoke.

 “We should just freeze most people until we figure out how to live forever,” I said.
 “I don’t mind waiting a couple hundred years if it means I can stop worrying.”

 “See you have to reverse the stopwatch before fifty-one hours is up.
 If you don’t the frozen time it… it kind of crystallizes you know?
 Gets stuck in its ways worse than old Goldrian ladies.
-If the people aren’t saved before that they just become statues, forever!”
+If the people aren’t pulled out before that they just become statues, forever!”